The Bispectrum of Intrinsic Alignments: II. Precision Comparison Against Dark Matter Simulations: B: Details on Covariance and Model Fits

 Crucially, when $N_r \to \infty$ this result does \textit{not} exhibit the naively expected behaviour of $\sigma_\text{red} \sim \sqrt{2/(N_T N_L N_r)}$ based on counting the number of degrees of freedom, but rather

 That is, the scatter in the reduced chi-squared computed \textit{from summing all the individual realizations} is \textit{smaller} when using the sample covariance than when using a noiseless covariance.
 To our knowledge, this result has not been appreciated in the literature thus far.
-On the other hand, if one does not sum the individual realizations but rather uses the mean data vector (with the appropriately rescaled covariance), the above calculation shows that the expectation of $\sigma_\text{red} \sim \sqrt{2/(N_T N_L)}$ is correctly recovered both when using the sample covariance and when using a noiseless covariance.
+On the other hand, if one does not sum the individual realizations but rather uses the mean data vector (with the covariance appropriately rescaled by the number of realizations), the above calculation shows that the expectation of $\sigma_\text{red} \sim \sqrt{2/(N_T N_L)}$ is correctly recovered both when using the sample covariance and when using a noiseless covariance.

 It is easy to support these results through numerical experiment; we can use e.g. $N_T = 1$ for simplicity (the scaling with $N_T$ is trivial), $N_r = 20, N_L = 5$ and generate many realizations of $\hat{\bar{\chi}}^2$ either using the diagonal sample covariance or the true theoretical covariance.
 The resulting distribution of $\hat{\bar{\chi}}^2$ from $100,000$ draws was then determined.
 The expected variance from Eq. \eqref{eq:varred} matched the observed sample variance from the $100,000$ draws to about one percent.
 After applying these corrections, we find better agreement between posteriors and chi-squared values derived from the theoretical, noiseless Gaussian covariance and the diagonal sample variance, thus validating our reasoning\footnote{Since we also set cross-covariances between bispectra containing B-modes and bispectra not containing B-modes to zero in the diagonal sample covariance, there is some ambiguity as to what $N_L$ should be in those cases (strictly speaking, an overall rescaling is no longer possible).
 However, we ignore this difference as its impact on our overall conclusions is small.}.